onnlucky/squaregenes/README.md

 # Square Genes - A Life Simulator

-As long as there are empty spaces, random genes are created, given a bit of energy, and a neucleus that decodes their instructions.
+As long as there are empty spaces, random genes are created, given a bit of energy, and a nucleus that decodes their instructions.

 For genes to stay around.
-They must copy themselves as all neuclei will die of old age eventually.
+They must copy themselves as all nuclei will die of old age eventually.
 To do that, they must find energy, or run out and starve.

 Most genes wont't make it.
 But few find a way.
 And with every copy perhaps